pretoriusdre/resume/README.md

-# Resume: An interactive, hierarchical resume
+# `resume-tree`: An interactive, hierarchical resume
 ## Overview:

 This repository is for an interactive resume built around a tree data structure.
 This is an open-source project which you can fork, fill with your own details, and host on github pages for free.